STC 2014 Election

 Since 1992 I have worked in technical communications as a trainer, courseware developer, team lead, manager, and business owner.
 In this time I have travelled extensively and worked with thousands of people at hundreds of clients.
 In working with this range of people I learned a great deal about technical communications and pass that information to my clients and students.

-As a professional presenter, I am recognized as a top-rated speaker (top 10%) at events such as DocTrain, LavaCon, STC Summit, TICAD, tekom, and more.
+As a professional presenter, I am recognized as a top-rated speaker (top 10%) at events such as STC Summit, LavaCon, WritersUA, tekom, and more.
 In my role as a professor at two schools I teach technical communications, sit on advisory boards, and help to drive curriculum development work.

-As a senior member of the STC I have looked out for the best interests of the entire membership in discussions regarding funding, in delivering highly rated educational webinars, and in many roles with my local community for over 15 years.
-Formally running for the role of Director is a logical extension in my ongoing service to STC.
+As a senior member of the STC I have looked out for the best interests of the entire membership in discussions regarding funding, in delivering highly rated educational webinars, and in many roles with my local community for almost 20 years.
+Formally running for the role of Vice President is a logical extension in my ongoing service to STC.

 I help members and community leaders by serving the overall interests of STC.
 I promote long term sustainability and strong communities and partnerships.
 I support a strong pro-member agenda.
-I work hard to be a recognized name, and the net results are successful events, and a chapter that I helped guide to a Pacesetter Award.
 These results speak for themselves.

-In the tech boom and bust I managed many demands.
+In the recent cycles of boom and bust I managed many demands.
 This includes budgets and plans for both my STC community and business.
 I have to know where our industry is going to remain relevant and lead.

 To grow my business, manage client projects, or work with the STC board requires similar ideas.
 I review projects to decide what is realistic, what available resources can do, and where estimates change.
 My business survived one of the toughest economic downturns in recent history, and continues to grow.
 In part, it is because I adapt quickly to change, and ask for ideas from many sources to find solutions.